 About New York Life Insurance Company

 New York Life Insurance provides life insurance policies in all US states, as well as internationally.
-One of the nation's top mutual life insurers has branched out a bit, but life insurance and annuities remain its core businesses.
-The company's products include life and long-term care, investments and premier services.
-The products are marketed for individuals, families, and special group policies sold through AARP and other affinity groups and professional associations.
+The company offers life insurance, retirement income, long-term care, investments and premier services.
+The products are marketed for individuals, families, and special group policies sold through other affinity groups and professional associations.
 Investment offerings include mutual funds for individuals and investment management services for institutional investors.
-New York Life is owned by its policyholders.
+Also known as, New York Life, it is owned by its policyholders.
 The company plans to acquire Cigna's group life & disability insurance business.
 The company was founded in 1845.

-The company’s individual life insurance policies — written by the firm and its New York Life Insurance and Annuity Corporation subsidiary — include whole, term, universal, and variable life policies.
-Individual investment products include annuities, mutual funds, exchange traded funds (ETFs), and 529 plans.
-New York Life also sells some life and annuity products and provides investment management services for institutional clients.
+The company's individual life insurance policies — written by the firm and its New York Life Insurance and Annuity Corporation subsidiary — include whole, term, universal, and variable life policies.
+Individual investment products include annuities, mutual funds, exchange traded funds (ETFs), and the 529 college savings plans.

-New York Life sells insurance and annuity products in the US, Canada, and Mexico.
+New York Life sells insurance and annuity products in the US and Mexico.
 It offers advisory and investment management in North America, Asia, Australia, and Europe.
 Headquartered in New York City, the company has offices across the US and in Belgium, France, Japan, Korea, Luxembourg, and Mexico.

 Sales and Marketing

 New York Life distributes its products primarily through its network of about 12,000 career agents operating from sales offices across the US.
 It also offers its services through third parties, such as brokers and financial advisors.

 In addition to individuals and families, the company serves institutional customers including businesses, government agencies, not-for-profit entities, financial service firms, and multi-employer trusts.

 The company also provides group annuities and funding agreements to institutional clients such as businesses, municipalities, and pension funds.